 In the next graph, I add best-fit contours.
 Copying Riley, the purple line is fit to all events above 120; as just mentioned, straight lines correspond to power laws.
 Modeling the tail with the more flexible, conservative, and theoretically grounded Generalized Pareto distribution leads to the orange curve.
 It better fits the biggest, most relevant storms (above 300) and when extended out to the Carrington level produces a far lower probability estimate:

 Finally, I add 95% confidence intervals to both projections.
 Since these can include zero, I drop the logarithmic scaling of the vertical axis, which allows zero to appear at the bottom left.
 Then, for clarity, I zoom in on the rightmost data, for Dst 300 and up.
-Although the black dots in the new graph appear to be arranged differently, they are the same data points as those above 300 in the old graph:
+Although the black dots in the new graph appear to be arranged differently, they are the same data points as those above 300 in the graph above:

 The Riley-style power law extrapolation, in purple, hits the red Carrington line at .00299559, which is to say, 0.3% of storms are Carrington-strength or worse.
 Since there were 373 storm events over some six decades (the data cover 1957–2014), this works out to a 17.6% chance per decade, which is in the same ballpark as Riley’s 12%.
 The 95% confidence interval is